sei-international/AMES.jl/docs/src/params.md

 ### [Maximum capacity utilization](@id params-optional-max-utilization)
 Capacity utilization in the AMES model is determined in each time step by solving a [linear goal program](@ref lgp).
 By default, maximum capacity utilization is equal to 1.0.
 However, in some cases, capacity utilization might be constrained.
 For example, during a disease outbreak, some service sector activities may be limited, and during a drought, manufacturing plants that rely on cooling or process water might have to curtail production.
 In these cases, a maximum level of capacity utilization less than one can be specified exogenously.

-The maximum capacity utilization file has the following structure:
+Maximum capacity utilization files have the following structure:

 | `year` |     `sec_1` |     `sec_2` | ... |
 |-------:|------------:|------------:|----:|